-Market Sentiment in Stock Indices Trading
+Market Sentiment in Indices Trade

 One of the factors that influence Indices movement is the prevailing market sentiments at any particular moment.
 The market sentiment is determined by a couple of things, among the common ones are: